adam-rumpf/social-transit-solver-single/README.md

 * `Destination`: Node ID of destination.
 * `Volume`: Number of people wishing to travel from the origin to the destination.

-### `operator_cost_data.txt`

-Information related to defining the operator cost function.

-Contains the following rows:

-* `Initial`: Operator cost of the initial solution.
-Used for defining the allowable relative increase bounds.
-Note that this is not calculated automatically during preprocessing, and must be filled in by hand by using the single-run model.
-* `Elements`: Number of parameters listed on the following rows.
-Currently set to `2`.
-* `Operating_Cost`: Weight of the vehicle operating costs.
-* `Fares`: Fare collected from each boarding.

 ### `problem_data.txt`

 Miscellaneous data required to define the problem.